 Notorious for this confusion is Radio Shack.
 Radio Shack sells an alkaline version of the silver oxide 357, which they call 357A.
 Ugh!
 No, it isn't the same thing, and a waste of money in calipers!

-You can buy Chinese button cells cheap on eBay, at flea markets, and at the dollar stores, but the sellers typically have no clue about alkaline vs silver-oxide non-interchangeability.
+You can buy Chinese button cells cheap on eBay, at flea markets, and at the dollar stores, but the sellers typically are ignorant of alkaline vs silver-oxide non-interchangeability.
 Don't believe claims that alkaline cells are replacements for silver oxide, or that LR44 is just a cross-referenced equivalent to SR44 or 357.

 For more technical details, see the excellent tutorials at http://data.energizer.com.